Implementing Pearl's $\mathcal{DO}$-Calculus on Quantum Circuits: A Simpson-Type Case Study on NISQ Hardware: Experiments and Results

 \subsection{Experimental Setup}

 All experiments were designed and executed within a Python 3 environment, utilizing the Qiskit open-source framework (v1.4.3)~\cite{javadiabhari:2024:qiskit} for quantum circuit construction and execution.
 Data analysis and visualization were performed using the standard scientific Python libraries, including Numpy~\cite{harris:2020:numpy}, Scipy~\cite{virtanen:2020:scipy}, and Matplotlib~\cite{hunter:2007:matplotlib}.
+The data that support the findings of this study, as well as the source code for the experiments and analysis, are publicly available in a GitHub repository at https://github.com/pilsungk/quantum-simpson.

 Our study involved two types of backends: a high-performance classical simulator and a physical quantum processing unit (QPU).
 All simulations were performed using the \texttt{AerSimulator} from the \texttt{qiskit\_aer} package.
 The 3-qubit foundational model simulation was conducted over 30 trials with 15,000 shots per circuit to achieve high statistical precision.
 The 10-qubit scalability model was simulated for 10 trials with 15,000 shots each.
 The experimental validation was performed on the IonQ Aria trapped-ion quantum computer, accessed via the \texttt{qiskit-ionq} provider.
 The hardware experiment consisted of 3 successful trials with 1024 shots per circuit.